wmx11/modiggo-website/src/content/additional-services/development.md

 imageAlt: Modiggo Web Development Services
 ---

-Whenever you have additional work (bugfixes, quick features, custom websites, integrations, etc.) or you don't want to purchase a subscription plan you can work directly with us on hourly basis.
+Whenever you have additional work (bug fixes, quick features, custom websites, integrations, etc.) or don't want to purchase a subscription plan, you can work directly with us on an hourly basis.

-Book a call to find the amount of hours you may need.
+Book a call to find out how many hours of work you may need.